Graphs

 False

-is_min_vertex_redundantly_rigid(dim=2, combinatorial=True, prob=0.0001)[source]
+is_min_vertex_redundantly_rigid(dim=2, algorithm='default', prob=0.0001)[source]

-See is_min_k_vertex_redundantly_rigid() (using k = 1) for details.
+See is_min_k_vertex_redundantly_rigid() (using k=1) for details.

 Return type: